Offside Rule in Soccer

 5. The offside rule has evolved over time to adapt to the changing dynamics of the game and ensure a balance between attacking and defending teams.
 Referees and assistant referees play a crucial role in enforcing the rule accurately.

-See also Diversity in Soccer Commentary
+See also Possession Drills in Soccer

 What is the Offside Rule in Soccer?